OneSila/onekeyr.ing/docs/developers/creating new apps.md

 Paste this content in your `urls.py` for the new app and make changes should you need to.

-Next, configure your OneSila.urls to include the new app.
+Next, configure your OnekeyrIng.urls to include the new app.